Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 Q5: What are the best souvenirs to buy in Juneau?

-Juneau has a wide variety of unique authentic souvenirs.
+Juneau offers a wide variety of unique, authentic souvenirs.
 I would start with Alaska native art and complement that with Russian lacquer boxes.
-Locally made jewelry is always a great gift to friends and family, and if you like books, check out the natural history ones.
+Locally made jewelry is always a great gift for friends and family, and if you like books, check out the natural history ones.
 Finally, make sure to load up on smoked salmon.
 It is such a treat that no one visiting Juneau should ever miss!